 Overview

 The Integrated Delivery Model (IDM) will be the new delivery model for the majority of the state highway road maintenance requirements across Aotearoa New Zealand.
-NZ Transport Agency Waka Kotahi (NZTA) is developing this model following the NOC Review that took place during 2022, and the IDM will replace the current NOC model from late 2025 onwards.
+NZ Transport Agency Waka Kotahi (NZTA) is developing this model following the NOC Review that took place during 2022, and the IDM will replace the current Network Outcomes Contract (NOC) model from 1 May 2026 onwards.

 Objectives